merely-useful/py-rse/index.md

 The single most important rule of style is to be consistent, both internally and with other programs [@Kern1999].
 Python's standard style is called [PEP-8][pep-8];\index{Python!PEP-8}\index{PEP-8 (Python style)}
-the acronym "PEP" is short for "Python Enhancement Proposal", and PEP-8 lays out the rules that Python's own libraries use.
+the acronym "PEP" is short for "Python Enhancement Proposal," and PEP-8 lays out the rules that Python's own libraries use.
-Some of its rules are listed below, along with others borrowed from "[Code Smells and Feels][code-smells-and-feels]":
+Some of its rules are listed below, along with others borrowed from "[Code Smells and Feels][code-smells-and-feels]."

 ### Spacing